Wailbak/COVID-19-Project/README.md

  __Note :__ _(The red dots indicate the number of deaths and cases that occurred in each country.
 They don't indicate the area or zone of spreading)_

-__🧐 Want to interact with the maps and see the trend of Cases and Deaths per time?
+__🧐 Want to interact with the maps and see the trend of Cases and Deaths over time?
 Check them out here:__

 [COVID-19 Cases Trend Map](https://public.tableau.com/views/COVID-19CasesDeaths_17126681811150/Sheet1?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link)